 Logan and Tolan definitely do not look like eachother, but now that I'm looking at all the pictures, Tolan isn't that far off either.

-and here is the comparison to Ella: If you are bored by now I know what you're thinking.
+If you are bored by now I know what you're thinking.
 "All newborns look the same."
 So I will move on to her teeth and be done.